 From time to time I get asked questions from journalists about the low FODMAP diet.
 I thought it would be useful to put some of these questions on the blog along with the answers I gave.
 You can also see the articles they went into here. … More Common journalist questions on the low FODMAP diet

-(Updated 2017) by Lee Martin MSc RD At the end of 2015 there were some updates to the FODMAP content in a range of alternative milks available to purchase including soya, coconut, almond, hemp, oat and rice milks.
-Just before I left the King’s College London FODMAP research team we sent a batch of UK alternative … More Is soya milk low or high FODMAP?
+(Updated 2018) by Lee Martin MSc RD Way back at the end of 2015 there were some updates to the FODMAP content in a range of alternative milks available to purchase including soya, coconut, almond, hemp, oat and rice milks.
+Just before I left the King’s College London FODMAP research team we sent a batch of … More Is soya milk low or high FODMAP?
 Recent FODMAP content updates have changed current advice

 (Updated March 2018) by Lee Martin MSc RD ‘What foods can I eat on the low FODMAP diet?’.
 This used to be one of the top search terms that cropped up on the stats for this blog.
 But oh how things have changed over the past few years – for the better as well!
 It … More Suitable foods on the low FODMAP diet and recent changes